ykskb/dax86/README.md

 Why:

-I wanted to trace how an OS runs on CPU.
+- I wanted to trace how an OS runs on CPU at archtecture / instruction level.

 What:

-- Runs non-modified xv6 (memfs) image from boot.
+- Runs vanilla xv6 (memfs) image from boot.
 - Each instruction is hand-implemented.
-(You'll know what I mean once you look into instruction functions.)
-- Logic representation > performance
+- Representation of logic > performance

-In scope:
+Done:

 - Instructions required for running xv6
 - Real mode